 Which is the best pan to fry chicken in?

-A cast iron skillet or an electric skillet work the best for getting even cooking.
+A cast-iron skillet or an electric skillet works the best for getting even cooking.
 You can use other pans but be mindful if the pan gets hotter in one area and move the chicken around accordingly.

 What kind of oil to fry chicken in?

 Nothing is worse than soggy chicken.
 There are several ways to avoid this.
-To begin with choose the right oil.
+To begin by choosing the right oil.
 You’ll want to use an oil with a high smoking point such as lard, shortening, canola or vegetable oil.
 Many people suggest peanut oil, but sometimes that leaves a peanut taste in the chicken so I tend to avoid that.

 Oils to not use for crispy fried chicken are olive oil and avocado oil.
 They start to smoke really quickly and then your chicken can taste burnt.

 When you place the oil in the cast iron skillet you want to only pour enough in so that it comes up about to just over half the width of the chicken.
 You will be flipping the chicken so you’ll get the sides cooked evenly.